 These days, the berry’s medicinal properties are widely recognised, and it is often harvested in August by opportunistic country folk to help strengthen the immune system and fight cold and flu.

-Why not create your own flu-curing cordial?
+Why not create your own flu-busting elderberry cordial?
 It’s simple and will last the winter.
-Grab a tub-full of berries on your next trip out, being sure to only pick ripe fruit.
+Simply, grab a tub-full of berries on your next trip out, being sure to only pick ripe fruit.
 Put the elders in a pan and add water to just cover the fruit.
 Boil for 15 minutes and then strain the contents through muslin.
 Add a squeeze of lemon juice and 500g of sugar to each litre of liquid, then boil again before allowing to cool.
 Dilute to taste for a delicious remedy to a winter ailment.

 This is a full wine-making recipe and, done well, can produce a red wine good enough to compete with many supermarket wines.
 Occasionally you will produce something truly exquisite.
 Just like grapes, elderberries can differ year on year.
 Some years every tree seems to be weighed down with massive clusters of plump, juicy fruits that all go ripe at the same time.
 Other years are leaner but elder trees are so abundant you should find enough berries for this recipe.